Cordell Hull Dam tailwater launching ramp closed this week

-The Cordell Hull Dam tailwater launching ramp on the Cumberland River in Carthage, Tenn., is closed Feb.
-13-17, 2016 for scheduled maintenance and upgrades.
+NASHVILLE, Tenn.
+(Feb.
+13, 2017) — The U.S. Army Corps of Engineers Nashville District announces the Cordell Hull Dam tailwater launching ramp on the Cumberland River in Carthage, Tenn., is closed this week, Feb.
+13-17, 2016, for scheduled maintenance and upgrades.

+Based on weather conditions and work progress, the ramp may reopen prior to Friday, Feb.
+17. For additional information, please contact Park Ranger Kenny Claywell at the Cordell Hull Lake Natural Resource Manager’s Office at 615-735-1034.

+For more information about the U.S. Army Corps of Engineers Nashville District, visit the district’s website at www.lrn.usace.army.mil, on Facebook at http://www.facebook.com/nashvillecorps or Twitter at http://www.twitter.com/nashvillecorps.
+Information can also be found on the Cordell Hull Lake Facebook page at http://www.facebook.com/cordellhulllake.

 |Date Taken: